DCotterill/halixia-hugo/content/ma/share-your-talents-477.md

 layout: static
 ---

-Showcase your skills or talent by hosting a webinar
+Showcase your skills or talent by hosting a webinar.

 If you have a specific skill or talent that others might want to learn about, hosting a virtual session or webinar is a great way for others to benefit from your expertise.